geniitech/flippr/README.md

 ```

 ### Cautions
-- **database.yml**, **secrets.yml** config files are ignore from the version control and a new developer is expected to obtain it from an existing developer or from any of the server instances.
+- **database.yml**, **secrets.yml** config files are ignored from the version control and a new developer is expected to obtain it from an existing developer or from any of the server instances.

 Branch History
 --------------

-**master** is the stable release branch, which is used to maintain the *production ready codebase*.
+- **master** is the stable release branch, which is used to maintain the *production ready codebase*.

-**staging** is the edge release branch, which is primarily used to maintain the *staging ready codebase*.
+- **release** is the edge release branch, which is primarily used to maintain the *staging ready codebase*.

-**name** branches are for individual developers, who are supposed to push a final commit for the day for the code manager to do a day end merge push to the staging branch.
+- **develop** is the integration branch.

+To know more about branch structure read the instructions in the [contributor guidelines](CONTRIBUTING.md).

 Deployment details
 ------------------

 **Capistrano v3** is being used as the deployment automation tool.

-Changes need to go to the staging branch first to be deployed to the staging instance.
-After testing and approval, staging branch needs to be merged with the master branch for production deployment.
+Changes need to go to the develop branch first to be deployed to the staging instance.
+After testing and approval, develop branch needs to be merged with the master branch for production deployment.

 Staging server details
 ----------------------

 - **IP:**

 - **Username:**

-- **Branch:** staging
+- **Branch:** develop

 Production server details
 -------------------------

 - **IP:**

 - **Username:**

 - **Branch:** master